Evaluation

 • Aggregating across all 160 tasks into one number.
 The five categories test different abilities; report per-category scores.

 • Leaderboard-only model selection.
-A model that wins LegalBench may be too expensive or slow for your product; weigh quality, latency, and cost together.
+A model that wins LegalBench may be too expensive or slow for your product; weigh quality, latency, and inference cost together.

 Frequently Asked Questions